13 Aug 2018

 Responsibilities of a teacher or trainer

-A teacher or a trainer is someone who inspires you to learn.
+A teacher or trainer is someone who inspires you to learn.
 They develop your personal, academic and social abilities in order to make sure that you take responsibility to help you develop yourself.
 The responsibilities of a teacher or trainer are numerous.
 They help you grasp new concepts in accordance with your individual learner needs.
 They help you study effectively and provide a protected and supportive learning system.

 Enforcement of organisation policies and procedures